amatherne/john_cairo/_posts/2018-04-08-fuck-you-fuck-you-fuck-you-you-re-cool-fuck-you.md

 ---
 I'm afraid I just blue myself.
 I'm afraid I just blue myself.
 I've opened a door here that I regret.
 Bad news.
 Andy Griffith turned us down.
 He didn't like his trailer.

-Michael!
-No… but I'd like to be asked!
-Really?
-Did nothing cancel? **That's why you always leave a note!** _It's called 'taking advantage._ ' It's what gets you ahead in life.

-## There's so many poorly chosen words in that sentence.

 Get me a vodka rocks.
 And a piece of toast.
 Say goodbye to these, because it's the last time!
 It's called 'taking advantage.'
 It's what gets you ahead in life.
 Michael!

 > There's so many poorly chosen words in that sentence.